Takumar 28mm f/3.5 wide angle M42 mount lens

-This is a post about this classic lens which I bought this week for use on my Pentax and Sony cameras – the Takumar 28mm f/3.5 wide angle M42 mount.
+This is a post about a classic lens which I bought this week for use on my Pentax and Sony cameras – the Takumar 28mm f/3.5 wide angle M42 mount.

 As I hinted in my last post I bought this lens on eBay last Sunday evening for £34 plus £4 postage.
 I was amazed that I won the auction for only £34 because I’ve seen these lenses on ebay ‘buy it now’ offers for up to £70.
 Admittedly this example didn’t come with a lens case or hood so that might explain it, but it does have the original Asahi Pentax lens cap and bottom mount screw on cover.
 Sample images are at the bottom of this post.